xbankov/COP_analysis/README.md

 # COP_analysis

 Create a databank from official and unofficial documents from global climate conferences in recent years by scraping their official website (in a considering time between requests) and analyzing the documents to comment on topics and trends discussed and focused on.

-Databank is store at: https://drive.google.com/drive/u/0/folders/10uDRjYWxMBosoL_bfs8gwxFg0dVcyyfA
+Databank is stored at: https://drive.google.com/drive/u/0/folders/10uDRjYWxMBosoL_bfs8gwxFg0dVcyyfA

 ## Installation steps